QED-it/halo2/book/src/design/gadgets/multiplexer.md

 Given a boolean flag $\textsf{choice}$, this gadget is used for selecting one of two values ($\textsf{left}$ and $\textsf{right}$) based on the boolean flag.
 If $\textsf{choice}$ is true, it returns $\textsf{right}$; otherwise, it returns $\textsf{left}$.
 This functionality is crucial for circuits that require conditional logic.
+We use a multiplexer to compute differently for ZEC or for non-ZEC assets in Orchard protocol.

 ## Chip instructions